 The ability to integrate man-made elements into the garden area is demonstrated in this landscape plan.
 The solution's extensive range of garden themed libraries mean you have full creative control over your garden design.

 Example 2: Country Garden

-This diagram was created in ConceptDraw PRO using the Bushes and Trees, Flowers and Grass, and Ponds and Fountains libraries from the Landscape and Garden solution.
+This diagram was created in ConceptDraw DIAGRAM using the Bushes and Trees, Flowers and Grass, and Ponds and Fountains libraries from the Landscape and Garden solution.
 An experienced user spent 20 minutes creating this sample.

 It's simple to create an eye-catching and eclectic landscape plan using the Landscape and Garden solution.
 This garden makes effective use of space to incorporate strikingly different elements into a cohesive and unique design.